What is a Listed Building? Can You Change, Develop or Adapt a Listed Building?

 What is a Listed Building?

 Listed buildings have slightly different categories depending on where you live in the UK.
 Nevertheless, each authority broadly agrees on the definition of a listed building: a building of special architectural or historical interest.
 As a rule of thumb, the older a building is, the more likely it is to be listed.
-According to Historic England, ‘all buildings built before 1700 which survive in anything like their original condition are listed’, and generally a building has to be over 30 years old to be eligible for listing.
+According to Historic England, ‘all buildings built before 1700 which survive in anything like their original condition are listed’.
+Generally a building has to be over 30 years old to be eligible for listing.

 England, Wales, Northern Ireland and Scotland all have different listing systems.
 England and Wales define buildings as Grade I, Grade II* and Grade II.
 Scotland uses A, B and C while Northern Ireland uses A, B+ and B. It’s worth noting that the categories aren’t necessarily interchangeable – a Grade II* listed building in England might not meet the specifications for a Grade B+ building in Northern Ireland.

 If a property is listed, it doesn’t mean that you can’t live there, decorate or renovate it.
 In the event that you make any changes that could impact the property’s ‘special interest’, you’ll just have to have to apply for consent from your local authority.
+As Historic England’s useful web page explains, you should check with your local Conservation Officer and carry out a bit of research before you start planning any major changes.
+The government’s planning portal supplies more detailed information for buildings in England.

 How Many Listed Buildings Are There?